apache/sling-org-apache-sling-app-cms/docs/managing-content.md

 From there you can see the sites and child Site Groups that belong to the site group.
 Select the name of the Site or Site Group to open the Site / Site Group.

 Sites can contain Pages, Files and Folders.
-Static content is soley static and only contains Files and Folders.
+Static content is solely static and only contains Files and Folders.

 ![Site Content](img/site-content.png)